 All options require that students take at least 15 credits in advanced-level courses (numbered 300 and above) in residence at UWM.
-The College requires that students attain at least a 2.5 GPA on all credits in the major attempted at UWM, and students must attain a 2.5 GPA on all major credits attempted, including transfer work.
+The College requires that students attain a 2.000 GPA on all major credits attempted, including transfer work.
 In addition, the College also has requirements regarding the minimum number of credits at the 300-level and above (36 credits, with at least 30 credits from courses approved as advanced L&S natural science), and for General Education Requirements – please check with an L&S advisor for the latest information.

 Planning Your Major

 Details of courses and their prerequisites can be found in the Undergraduate Catalog.

 Standard Physics Major